 Symptoms may go away when the physical activity that causes the pain comes to an end.
 Cross-training and low-impact activities are suggested.
 For some people, symptoms are worse on certain surfaces, so changing surfaces may also help reduce the pain.
 Physical therapy, orthotics, and anti-inflammatory medicines may also help.
 If these practices do not help, surgery is an option.
 Doctors use a procedure similar to the fasciotomy surgery that treats acute compartment syndrome, but the incision is much shorter.
 Surgery for chronic compartment syndrome is not an emergency.

 Can compartment syndrome be prevented?

 For acute compartment syndrome, early diagnosis and treatment can prevent further complications, but there is no definite way to prevent it.
-People with casts should be aware that if pain and swelling increases even after taking medication, they should see their health care provider immediately.
+People with casts should be aware that if pain and swelling increases even after taking medication, they should see their healthcare provider immediately.
 Gradually building up your endurance may prevent chronic compartment syndrome.
-Wearing the right shoes may also prevent chronic compartment syndrome.
+Wearing the right shoes, altering gait pattern in runners, and improving flexibility may also prevent or decrease the severity of chronic compartment syndrome.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
 This document was last reviewed on: 10/25/2016…#15315